SelimChraibi/AsynchronousIterativeAlgorithms.jl/docs/src/manual.md

 ## Active processes

-You can chose which processes are active with the `pids` keyword
+You can choose which processes are active with the `pids` keyword

 ```julia
 history = start(sgd, problem_constructor, stopat; pids=[2,3,6]);